The Hinsons: Personnel changes

-In 1974, Yvonne left the road and was replaced for six years by two time Queen of Gospel Music recipient Chris Hawkins Freeman.
-In 1981 Just as Yvonne re-joined the group, Larry, left the group and was replaced by their nephew, Eric Hinson.
+In 1974, Yvonne left the road and was replaced for six years by Chris Hawkins Freeman.
+In 1981, just as Yvonne re-joined the group Larry left the group and was replaced by their nephew, Eric Hinson.
 In late 1984.
 Ronny "Bo" Hinson Jr. replaced Eric until 1988. when the group took some time off for the members to pursue individual ministries.
 In 1992, Ronny, Larry, Kenny, and Yvonne reunited for the "One More Hallelujah" tour.
-After Kenny's passing, the Original Hinsons have reunited only for special events, with Bo singing lead, and either with Chris Hawkins Freeman or their sister Yvonne Hinson Johnson.
+After Kenny's death, the Original Hinsons have reunited only for special events, with Bo singing lead, and either with Chris Hawkins Freeman or their sister Yvonne Hinson Johnson.

 The Hinsons

 In 1990 Bo Hinson started a group called Bo Hinson and Purpose.
 This evolved into The New Hinsons.
 The group experienced success in 1994 with the release of the hit song, "Speak the Word, Lord".
-And in 1996, the group had their first #1 song with the hit "Oasis."
+And in 1996, the group had their first #1 song with "Oasis".
 The song was written by Ronny Hinson.
 "Oasis" was #1 for 4 months (April–July 1996) and came in as the #1 song for all of 1996.
 On Paul Heil's program, "The Gospel Greats", the song was named the #6 song in the Top 20 Songs of the 1990s.
 Also featured in the baritone part was Mike Bowling, who would later travel with the Perrys and Crabb Family and eventually start his own group in 2006.
 The group later claimed the #1 spot again in December 1996 with "Old Ship of Zion".
 The New Hinsons would continue to experience success with hits like "If There Had Been No Calvary", "Sin Died Here", "Still Go Free", and "Who but God?".
 With the family's blessing, in 2008 Bo renamed The New Hinsons to The Hinsons.
-Their first recording under that name was entitled, "Favor".
-This album features the songs The Potter's Wheel, Holy Awe, and God Will Make A Way.
+Their first recording under that name was entitled Favor.
+This album features the songs "The Potter's Wheel", "Holy Awe", and "God Will Make A Way".